22 Solo Things To Do In Seoul For An Unforgettable Trip

 Is Seoul worth visiting alone?

-I have a great 5-day itinerary to Seoul for first-time visitors that catches all the must-sees.
+I have a great 5-day itinerary to Seoul for first-time visitors that covers all the must-sees.
+In 5 days, you can explore at a slower pace and add a few day trips outside the city.

 1. Bukchon Hanok Village